 In your project directory (for either language) you will find a Python script called submit.py.
 When running it, two parameters must be provided: provider and assignment. provider should always be gt: `–provider gt`.
-For assignment, the available parameters are P1, P2, P3, and error-check.
-P1, P2, and P3 submit your code against the corresponding project. error-check submits your code just for a preemptive check to make sure it is properly formatted and runnable by the autograder.
+For assignment, the available parameters are P1, P2, P3, error-check, error-check-2, and error-check-3.
+P1, P2, and P3 submit your code against the corresponding project. error-check, error-check-2 (for P2) and error-check-3 (for P3) submit your code just for a preemptive check to make sure it is properly formatted and runnable by the autograder.
 We strongly recommend you first run the error check:

 python submit.py --provider gt --assignment error-check